saylordotorg/course_hist312/Unit01.md

+---
+layout: default
+title: "HIST312: Capitalism and Democracy in America"
+course_description: "An examination of the intertwined paths of capitalism and democracy in US history from the 17th century to the present, focusing on the connections between America’s economic and political development."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Origins of Capitalism and Democracy in Europe to 1500** <span id="1"></span>
 *This chapter will introduce you to European economic and political